Leverton Pierre

-Leverton Pierre (born 9 March 1998) is a Haitian professional footballer who plays as a midfielder for French club USL Dunkerque.
+Leverton Pierre (born 9 March 1998) is a Haitian professional footballer who plays as a midfielder for Liga Portugal 2 club Vizela.

 Club career

-Pierre signed his first professional contract with SC Bastia on 29 July 2017, joining from the Haitian club CS Saint-Louis.
-He made his professional debut with AC Ajaccio in a 2–0 loss to Valenciennes FC on 16 February 2018.
+Pierre signed his first professional contract with Bastia on 29 July 2017, joining from the Haitian club CS Saint-Louis.
+He made his professional debut with Ajaccio in a 2–0 loss to Valenciennes on 16 February 2018.

+On 1 July 2025, Pierre signed for Liga Portugal 2 club Vizela for one season.

 International career

 Pierre was part of the Haiti national under-20 football team that won the 2017 CONCACAF U-20 Championship qualifying tournament, scoring one goal in the process.
 In May 2019, he was named to Haiti's 40-man provisional squad for the 2019 CONCACAF Gold Cup.
 He debuted with the senior Haiti national team in a 1–0 2022 FIFA World Cup qualification loss to Canada on 12 June 2021.